 Facebook has tweaked their algorithm to favor link posts.
 This left the preview of the posts intact every time anyone tried to share the post across Facebook; unless of course, a separate photograph is uploaded to complement the post.
-Not only are they favoring the link posts, Facebook might also be penalizing posts made from external schedulers.
-Trend suggests that updates posted from third-party scheduling system are getting lower reach when compared to links directly scheduled and/or posted through Facebook.
+Not only are they favoring the link posts, but Facebook might also be penalizing posts made from external schedulers.
+The trend suggests that updates posted from third-party scheduling systems are getting lower reach when compared to links directly scheduled and/or posted through Facebook.

 Save links, not contents

 When people have an exceptionally good or bad experience, they tend to share.
 This means businesses need to stimulate a positive shopping experience for users be it online, or offline.
-In fact a significant portion of people use their phones for shopping related activities while in-store and they use Facebook 4 times the rate of any other app or search.
-This valuable piece of information means that businesses need to enhance the channels and make discovery of information flow easier.
+In fact, a significant portion of people uses their phones for shopping-related activities while in-store and they use Facebook 4 times the rate of any other app or search.
+This valuable piece of information means that businesses need to enhance the channels and make the discovery of information flow easier.